sagor110090/quiz-management-system/README.md

  # Quiz management system

-# Laravel Project

-Welcome to the Laravel project!
-This repository contains the source code for a Laravel application.
+Welcome to the Laravel Quiz management system  !
+This repository contains the source code for a Quiz management system web application. here three types of account students, teachers and admin.

 ## Prerequisites